BFI London Film Festival: 1987–1996

-The 1994 festival opened on 3 November with the world premiere of Mary Shelley's Frankenstein directed by Kenneth Branagh and closed 20 November with Luc Besson's Léon: The Professional.
+The 1994 festival opened with the world premiere of Mary Shelley's Frankenstein directed by Kenneth Branagh.
+The festival featured an expanded programme at the Odeon West End in Leicester Square, with the festival taking over the cinema for its duration.
 A 12-film sidebar was added for Arabian and Middle Eastern films, in addition to sidebars for French and Asian films.

 Due to classification issues, special permission was needed from Westminster City Council to screen Oliver Stone's Natural Born Killers in 1994 and David Cronenberg's Crash in 1996.
-The 1996 festival opened with The First Wives Club and also featured Shane Meadows' debut film Small Time.
+The 1996 festival featured Shane Meadows' debut film Small Time.

 1997–2011

+Adrian Wooton was appointed festival director and Sandra Hebron as festival programmer in 1997.